About the Journal

 Plagiarism is a serious issue and very easy to avoid.
 Plagiarized articles are not allowed to publish in the Journals of Modern Materials (JMM).
 We are using CrossCheck service from CrossRef for the initial detection of the possible plagiarism.
-But still if any article found to be plagiarized later on then appropriate action will be taken as per publisher guideline on plagiarism.
+But still, if any article found to be plagiarized later on then appropriate action will be taken as per publisher guidelines on plagiarism.
 We will review suspected/claimed articles as per publication ethics of AIJR publisher and that article might be retracted.

-All article published in the Journal of Modern Materials licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) unless otherwise stated.
-Under this license, author(s) retain ownership of the copyright for their content but allow anyone to download, reuse, reprint, modify, distribute and/or copy the content for non-commercial purpose as long as the original authors and source are cited.
+All articles published in the Journal of Modern Materials licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) unless otherwise stated.
+Under this license, author(s) retain ownership of the copyright for their content but allow anyone to download, reuse, reprint, modify, distribute and/or copy the content for non-commercial purposes as long as the original authors and source are cited.
 No permission is required from the authors or the publishers for non-commercial use.